gavinnhh/CASExplorer/README.md

 ![GitHub Logo](/CASExplorer.png)

-Image above is for demonstration purpose, we could change it to whatever is better later 😶

-Hello -Terri

-Hello -Gavin 😎

-Hello –Sophia

-Hello - Jenny

 ## Content

 ## Short Description (Describe your team’s solution in about ten words):

 ##### Let people know more about themselves, their academic and futures.

 **If you want to use bold text, change the font or any others**, see Basic writing and formatting syntax here: